daaronr/micro-giving-pub/be2024/handout_bothmodules.md

 ## Dominant, dominated strategies and rationalizability

+*Note: Iterated strict dominance and rationalizability are NOT covered in the text, but I want you to learn it.
+As a prediction it is much easier to justify than Nash Equilibrium.*

+\bigskip

 Dominant strategy
 :     A single strategy that is a best response to *any* of the other player’s strategies.